-Currently focusing on projects in the Northeast United States in the PJM and NYISO market areas, IMG Midstream develops, constructs, and operates environmentally friendly, distributed power generation projects.
+Currently focusing on projects in the Northeast United States in the PJM and NYISO market areas, IMG Energy Solutions develops, constructs, and operates environmentally friendly, distributed power generation projects.
 Using locally produced natural gas that would otherwise be exported from the region, IMG creates electricity that is placed into the regional grid and used locally.

-All plant sites are wholly owned subsidiaries of IMG Midstream and are built using similar size, capacity and equipment to allow for economics of scale and operating efficiencies in building, operating and maintenance costs.
+All plant sites are wholly owned subsidiaries of IMG Energy Solutions and are built using similar size, capacity and equipment to allow for economics of scale and operating efficiencies in building, operating and maintenance costs.
 All IMG sites are located in close proximity to natural gas production as well as local substations to maximize utilization of existing infrastructure and minimize the need for additional infrastructure to be built.

 IMG’s utilizes a mix of efficient technologies along with a one-of-a-kind energy supply chain deployment design.
 IMG breaks from current generation practices by creating a multi-faceted distributed generation asset that is: